denoland/manual/getting_started/setup_your_environment.md

   establishing TLS connections.
 The available stores are `mozilla` and `system`.
   You can specify one, both or none.
 The order you specify the store determines the order in which certificate chains will be attempted to resolved.
 The default value is `mozilla`.
-The `mozilla` store will use the bundled mozilla certs provided by [`webpki-roots`](https://crates.io/crates/webpki-roots).
+The `mozilla` store will use the bundled Mozilla certs provided by [`webpki-roots`](https://crates.io/crates/webpki-roots).
 The `system` store will use your platforms
   [native certificate store](https://crates.io/crates/rustls-native-certs).
-The exact set of mozilla certs will depend the version of Deno you are using.
+The exact set of Mozilla certs will depend on the version of Deno you are using.
   If you specify no certificate stores, then no trust will be given to any TLS connection without also specifying `DENO_CERT` or `--cert` or specifying a specific certificate per TLS connection.
 - `DENO_CERT` - load a certificate authority from a PEM encoded file.
 This